 Whether or not to apply Early Decision is an important choice, one that should be made after careful consideration of many schools and hopefully a visit to our campus.
 The choice to apply Early Decision should be one driven by a true passion for Columbia and a certainty that should you be admitted, you would attend.
 We hope you resist external pressures to apply early, and instead make an educated and informed choice that applying early is right for you.

 If Columbia is your first choice-and you are willing to make a binding commitment to attend if admitted-please do consider applying Early Decision.
-All application materials must be postmarked by November 1.
+All application materials must be postmarked by November 1 (extended to November 8 for 2013).
 You must have all standardized testing completed by the November test date, and you must be very certain to have your scores reported directly to Columbia by the testing agency.
 Please review our Required Standardized Testing section.

 If applying for financial aid, students receive an estimated financial aid package at time of admission.
 If admitted, you must withdraw all other applications and accept our offer of admission.
 Only students who, after consultation with the Office of Financial Aid, cite financial reasons for not attending will be released from the Early Decision agreement.